Rasic2/gvasp/README.md

 ### Create Environment

-Before install the `GVasp`, we strongly recommend you to install [conda](https://anaconda.org/) before.
+Before install the `GVasp`, we strongly recommend you to install [conda](https://www.anaconda.com/products/distribution) before.

-After install conda, create a new environment, e.g. `GVasp`, and install a `python (version=3.9)`, using following
+After install conda, create a new environment, e.g. `gvasp`, and install a `python (version=3.9)`, using following
 command:

 ```
-conda create -n GVasp python=3.9
+conda create -n gvasp python=3.9
 ```

 ### Install GVasp